Unveil-gg/RetroPiskel/README.md

 Help is always welcome !

-* **Issues** : Found a problem when using the application, want to request a feature, [open an issue](https://github.com/piskelapp/piskel/issues).
+* **Issues** : Found a problem when using the application, want to request a feature, [open an issue](https://github.com/Unveil-gg/RetroPiskel/issues).
-* **Development** : Have a look at the [wiki](https://github.com/piskelapp/piskel/wiki) to set up the development environment
+* **Development** : Have a look at the [wiki](https://github.com/piskelapp/piskel/wiki) to set up the development environment (for now, same as original Piskel).

+> Note issues from the original Piskel apply to RetroPiskel.
+You may work on them if applicable, targeting issues below #1231.

 ## License

-Copyright 2017 Julian Descottes
+Copyright 2025 Unveil | Copyright 2017 Julian Descottes

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.